 We endeavor to obtain favorable pricing from subcontractors through long-term relationships and consistent workflow.
 As we have expanded into new markets outside of Texas, the employees that we have hired in those markets have brought long-term relationships with several subcontracting firms.
 We have expanded upon existing relationships with subcontracting firms also located in Texas.
 A number of our trade partners have subcontracted on our projects since we commenced homebuilding operations in 2003.
 We purchase some components and materials centrally to leverage our purchasing power to achieve volume discounts, a practice that often reduces costs and ensures timely deliveries.
 We typically do not store significant inventories of construction materials, except for work in progress materials for homes under construction.
 Consistency of our trade partners is an integral part of our homebuilding operations that also leads us to reduced warranty costs.
 We believe in building long lasting relationships with our trade partners in order to provide consistent, quality and timely deliveries across our markets.
 We also work closely with our construction managers and subcontractors and train them using a comprehensive construction manual that outlines the most efficient way to build an LGI home.
-We believe our emphasis on developing and educating our employees and subcontractors is a key differentiator relative to our peers.

 Throughout our homebuilding operations, we utilize a paperless purchase order system to conduct business with our subcontractors and suppliers.
 Our master build schedule allows our trade partners to receive their specific task from our electronic system and plan several weeks in advance before starting their work.
 This means of communication allows our subcontractors to schedule their crews efficiently, thereby allowing for better pricing and better quality of work.
-Typically, our contractors are paid every two weeks, which contributes to the strength of our business relationships with them.
+Typically, our contractors are paid every week, which contributes to the strength of our business relationships with them.